John Filan

 John Richard Filan (born 8 February 1970) is an Australian football coach and former professional player.

-As a player, he was a goalkeeper from 1989 until 2008 and notably played in the Premier League for Coventry City where he was a specialist at kicking the ball out of the stadium when under pressure, Blackburn Rovers and Wigan Athletic, having also been contracted without playing for Nottingham Forest in England's top division.
-He also played in the Football League for Cambridge United and Doncaster Rovers, and in his native country for St. George Saints, Wollongong Wolves and Sydney F.C.
-He was capped three times by Australia.
+As a player, he was a goalkeeper from 1989 until 2008 and notably played in the Premier League for Coventry City, Blackburn Rovers and Wigan Athletic, having also been contracted without playing for Nottingham Forest in England's top division.
+He also played in the Football League for Cambridge United and Doncaster Rovers, and in his native country for St. George Saints, Wollongong Wolves and Sydney FC.
+He was capped two times by Australia.

 Following retirement, Filan has worked as a coach and held a role with Sydney FC before a spell as assistant manager with both Macclesfield Town and Shrewsbury Town.

+Early life

+John Richard Filan was born on 8 February 1970 in Sydney, New South Wales.

 Club career

+Early career

-He played for St. George Saints and Wollongong Wolves in the old National Soccer League in Australia before moving to England to join Cambridge United in 1993, after an unsuccessful trial at Southampton.
-In 1995, he signed for Coventry City, then moved on to Blackburn Rovers in 1997.
+Filan began his career playing for St. George Saints and Wollongong Wolves in the old National Soccer League in Australia.
+He trialled with a number of clubs in England, including Southampton, before joining Cambridge United in 1993 for a fee of £40,000.

-He joined Wigan Athletic in December 2001 for £600,000.
-Prior to the start of Wigan's debut season in the Premier League he had missed only one match for the club but was injured at the start of the 2005–06 season with Wigan's new signing Mike Pollitt taking his place in the side.
-Filan, however signed a new contract which kept him at the club until 2007.
-Seeing out his contract with Wigan, he was released at the end of the season.
-Whilst at Wigan he appeared as a substitute in the 2006 Football League Cup Final when Pollitt had to come off early in the first half with an injury.
-He is also remembered for saving a Nolberto Solano penalty in a 1–0 win over Newcastle United in February 2007.
+Coventry City

+In March 1995, Filan signed for Coventry City for a fee of £300,000.
+Initially third-choice goalkeeper at the club, he was handed his debut towards the end of the 1994–95 season when first choice keeper Steve Ogrizovic broke his leg, and backup Jonathan Gould was dropped following a poor performance.
+He retained his place in the starting lineup until Ogrizovic returned from his injury in November 1995.

+Blackburn Rovers

+Filan moved on to Blackburn Rovers in 1997, for a fee of £700,000.
+In August 1997, he suffered a broken arm in a 7–1 win against Sheffield Wednesday, an injury which kept him out of action for most of the 1997–98 season.
+He was relegated with Blackburn during the 1998–99 season, but received the club's Player of the Year award in recognition of his individual performances.
+He was replaced as first choice goalkeeper in November 2000, following the arrival of Brad Friedel.